 The Underwater Mining Institute (UMI) brings together leaders from academia, industry, and government who share a common interest in marine mining and exploration.
-For nearly four decades, over 25 nations have been represented at this annual forum to exchange ideas, seek expertise, and share in the excitement of this evolving industry.
+For more than four decades, over 25 nations have been represented at this annual forum to exchange ideas, seek expertise, and share in the excitement of this evolving industry.

 Since the first UMI was held in Milwaukee, Wisconsin in 1970, the Institute’s goal—to promote prudent and responsible development of marine mineral resources through technical presentations in venues that encourage informal free exchange—remains strong today.
 The technical theme varies each year, as does the meeting location and host.
 Presentations are scrutinized to ensure their contents to be substantive and stimulating.
 Proceedings are not published nor are sessions recorded without permission from the contributors.
 Abstracts of the presentations, however, are published for conference participants, and starting in 2008 they will be archived for access at OneMine.org, the digital online library for the mining and minerals community.